moshisora/gulp-diff-build/README.md

 ### clear

-Type: `bool`
+Type: `bool` Default value: `false`

 flush file hashes running with clear option value: `true`

 ### dest

-Type: `string` or `array`
+Type: `string` or `array` Default value: `undefined`

 option to filter streaming files.
 This task will stream only files that match given paths into the gulp stream.
+If it is undefined, all files will be passed.

 ## Example